Frequently Asked Questions

 Yes, depending on the source of other funding programs.
 Projects participating in Energy Savings for Business will not be able to apply for funding if they are also receiving, expecting to receive, or have received funding from:

-You will be required to disclose additional sources of funding from other programs, such as the Building Energy Retrofit Accelerator (BERA) Program in Edmonton.
+You will be required to disclose additional sources of funding from other programs.
+Stacking is permitted with programs such as the Building Energy Retrofit Accelerator (BERA) Program in Edmonton.
 We also advise checking with the other funding sources as they may have additional conditions, limitations, or requirements.

 We learned from previous programs and from participant feedback, and are delivering an easy, streamlined, program with an expanded efficiency and onsite generation measures list.
 Quicker turnaround times for application decisions mean you can get to work and get your incentives faster.
 Lower-administrative costs also means more money delivered to Albertans in the form of incentives.
 The Participant Terms and Conditions have been simplified to only include legal requirements, and all supplemental information is now in the Program Guidebook.